balanced/balanced.github.com/_posts/2013-06-07-ember-building-search.md

 #### Tying It All Together

 1. Typing into the search box updates the query in the controller
-2. Updating the date filter updates the query in the controller
+2. Updating the date filter updates the dates in the controller
-3. Controller calls off on model to update
+3. Controller does a search for a search query model using the search parameters
-4. When model is fetched, controller updates content/isLoading
+4. When model is fetched, controller updates content and isLoading
-5. Template updates dynamically
+5. Templates updates dynamically from the bound variables

 #### Testing